 What we believe

 IT process assessment should be the catalyst and driver for improved processes, services and IT organisations.
 To score highly against ITIL or COBIT framework questions may be necessary, but it isn't sufficient.

 Why not?
 Contact us to informally continue the discussion.

 Basically, if it moves and it's IT process, people or function related, we assess and improve it!

 We also coach teams and individuals to do all of this themselves so that the momentum of assessment and improvement can be maintained.

-IT Service Management and IT process assessment is best thought of as a business tool for solving business problems.
-It can be nuanced like a doctor's diagnostic procedure, or as subtle as a hammer.
-It depends what you're trying to do, but either way, if the assessors are neutral, independent, experienced and skilled, you will end up with crucial information that enables you to take action.
+IT Service Management and IT process assessment are best thought of as business tools for solving business problems.
+If the assessors are neutral, independent, experienced and skilled, these tools will provide invaluable insights that enable you to take action.

 We don't do 'hard sell'.